Summer craft matters

 Who is this course for?

-If you are an adult with learning difficulties and disabilities or you are being supported on a day-to-day basis, but hope to be more independent in their daily life, then this course is for you.
+If you are an adult with learning difficulties and disabilities or you are being supported on a day-to-day basis but hope to be more independent in your daily life, then this course is for you.

 Support and feedback